mengelbrecht/slimline/README.md

     </tr>
     <tr>
       <td>
         The sections to use in the right prompt.
+The placeholder <code>|default|</code> expands to the sections above and can be used to extend the default set of sections.
+        The following example appends the section foo to the the default sections of the right prompt:
+        <code>export SLIMLINE_RIGHT_PROMPT_SECTIONS="|default| foo"</code>
       </td>
     </tr>
     <tr>